ldpercy/year-clock/task/readme.md

 Job reminders to wrap into other tasks.

+* Option to have month rings always show 31 days, but have placeholders for non-functional days.
+Should reduce visual jarring when crossing months.
 * Start looking into tools like linters
 * Add license
 * Find out if form `select` size can be controlled with css